Pre-owned assets charge

 HMRC have advised that, where the relevant property is sold during that period and replaced by another, a new valuation should be made, and a fresh five-year cycle begins.

-Under paragraph 8 an income tax charge will also arise where an individual is subject to income tax under the ‘settlor-interested’ provision (S.624 ITTOIA 2005, formerly S.660A ICTA 1988) on income arising under a settlement the property in which includes intangible property which is, or represents, property which the individual has added after 17 March 1986, save where S.624 applies only because the individual’s spouse or civil partner may benefit – see Paragraph 11(2).
+Under paragraph 8 an income tax charge will also arise where an individual is subject to income tax under the ‘settlor-interested’ provision (S.624 ITTOIA 2005) on income arising under a settlement the property in which includes intangible property which is, or represents, property which the individual has added after 17 March 1986, save where S.624 applies only because the individual’s spouse or civil partner may benefit – see Paragraph 11(2).

 The chargeable amount may be reduced if the estate of the ‘pre-owner’ for inheritance tax purposes includes, or is deemed to include for inheritance tax purposes, an interest in the relevant property or property which derives its value from the relevant property, but with a value which is substantially less than the value of the relevant property – see Exemptions, later.